 What are lumens and how many do I need for outdoor lighting?

 Lumens describe how bright a bulb will shine — the greater the number of lumens, the more light a bulb will emit.
-For security lights and spotlights, you’ll need a higher amount of lumens than path lights and postal lights, for example.
+For security lights and spotlights, you’ll need a higher number of lumens than path lights and postal lights.

 This handy guide can help you determine the right amount of lumens for your landscape lighting projects.